 |Room & Board||$ 11,320|

 |Total Cost||$ 49,080|

 Costs for a full-time student living on campus for the 2024-25 school year

 Once a budget has been determined, the process of creating a financial aid package begins.
 Four areas of financial aid are considered: academic/merit scholarships, federal, state and institutional need-based grants, student loans, and work-study.
 Each student’s award package is evaluated within each area to determine if the student is eligible for an award.

 - Complete the Continuing Student Goshen College Financial Aid Application.
 This will be emailed to all current students in the spring.
-Please complete this electronically each year to help our office prepare and apply your financial aid funds will be available for the next year.
+Please complete this electronically each year to help our office prepare and apply your financial aid correctly for the upcoming year.
 This form needs to be completed every year.
 Not completing the form could

-- After the Student Financial Aid Office receives all the documentation that’s been requested, your file will be reviewed and a Financial Aid Award will be created.
+- After the Student Financial Aid Office receives all the documentation that’s been requested, your file will be reviewed and a Financial Aid Notification will be created.

-- The Student Financial Aid Office will notify you via email when your award has been created.
-The email will contain instructions for viewing your Financial Aid Award online through MyGC.
+- The Student Financial Aid Office will notify you via email when your notification has been created.
+The email will contain instructions for viewing your Financial Aid Notification online through MyGC.

-- Please review the Financial Aid Award promptly and notify the Student Financial Aid Office in writing of any changes to your award, which includes lowering the amount of loans that you were offered or canceling the loans altogether.
+- Please review the Financial Aid Notification promptly and notify the Student Financial Aid Office in writing of any changes to your notification, which includes lowering the amount of loans that you were offered or canceling the loans altogether.